Ecuador Ecolodges

 Who: Hacienda Zuleta, one of our Ecuador Eco Lodges, is involved with the Andean Condor Huasi rehabilitation project.

 Success: a portion of all tourism profits at Hacienda Zuleta goes back into the Galo Plaza Lasso Foundation.
-The project is a true example of “Conservation through Tourism” as it works to conserve, educate, and develop the community.
+The project works to conserve, educate, and develop the community.
+Hence it is a true example of “Conservation through Tourism”.
 This is another opportunity for you to volunteer.

 Yasuní Green Gold Project (Amazon)